Skip to content

 Payments on account

-Once you have started to pay tax through the annual self assessment tax system, you will also have to make ‘payments on account’.
-These are essentially advance payments for the tax you are likely to owe for the current tax year.
+Once you have started to pay tax through the annual self assessment tax system, you also have to make ‘payments on account’.

-If you are paying tax via self assessment for the first time, you need to watch out as this might make your first tax bill much bigger than you were expecting.
+If you are paying tax via self assessment for the first time, you need to watch out as this might make your first tax bill much higher than you were expecting.

-It’s therefore important that you take this into account and put aside enough money to cover your tax bills when they are due.
+Take this into account and put aside enough money to cover your tax bills when they are due.
 If you are late filing your tax return or paying your tax, HMRC will fine you.
+The fines start from £100 if you file late.

 If you believe your income for the following tax year will be significantly lower, you can apply to HMRC to reduce your payments on account.